 Photo: National Library Board

-As you look to the top of the magical tree, you will discover that the “canopy” actually comprises the creative use of over 3,000 recycled plastic bottles collected from the public and City Square Mall.
+As you look at the top of the magical tree, you will discover that the “canopy” actually comprises the creative use of over 3,000 recycled plastic bottles collected from the public and City Square Mall.

 Green Library Collection In Store for Kids